oVirt/ovirt-site/source/feature/networkpermissions.html.md

 *   **NetworkUser** role should be created.
 It should be associated with the following groups: CONFIGURE_VM_NETWORK and PORT_MIRRORING.
     -   It should allow the user to create vnics attached to the subjected network and allow to listen to the network's traffic.
+    -   It also should be associated with CONFIGURE_TEMPLATE_NETWORK when user has permission for the template entity.

 ##### Updated Roles

+*   **NetworkAdmin** attached to groups MANIPUTLATE_HOST, CONFIGURE_HOST_NETWORK and CONFIGURE_CLUSTER_NETWORK.
+    -   MANIPUTLATE_HOST has nothing to do with networking, therefore should be omitted from it
+    -   CONFIGURE_STORAGE_POOL_NETWORK should be added to the NetworkAdmin groups.
+    -   The actions should be modified to require permission on Network and the main entity of each group (On Data Center and Cluster and on Network)

+**Question**: Do we need a permission on Network when we attach it to Host?
+If a user is the Host owner, he might be able to configure the network on host directly.
+**Another Question**: How do we handle if at all 'unmanaged networks' ?

 ##### Updated Action Groups